Featured

 We can’t say enough about how much we absolutely adore this beautiful island – a spectacular part of Canada!

-SoundWaves – Nashville, Tennessee
+SoundWaves at Gaylord Opryland – Nashville, Tennessee

-This was our first time staying at the Gaylord Opryland, and the hotel is huge.
-There’s a massive atrium with lush gardens throughout – several restaurants, shops and even a river boat cruise – right in the hotel.
-It’s truly a spectacular place.
+This was our first time staying at the Gaylord Opryland Resort & Convention Center in Nashville, and the hotel is huge.
+There’s a massive atrium with lush gardens throughout – several restaurants, shops and even a river boat cruise – all right in the hotel.
+It is truly a spectacular place.
+While it’s not downtown Nashville, our package included a free shuttle to the downtown area and other popular tourist attractions.
+If you are planning to visit the Grand Ole Opry during your stay, the good news is that it is right next door!

+In my opinion, SoundWaves is one of the best waterpark hotel destinations.
 This is an absolutely beautiful water park.
-May was a great time of year to be in Nashville.
+May was also a great time of year to visit Nashville.
 The weather was warm (especially given we’d had such a long, cold winter in Ontario).
 The indoor water park had some nice features including both a lazy river and a “fast” river, plus a “FlowRider” surf simulator – all with a music theme.

 If you are looking for a relaxing resort-like water park experience, we highly recommend SoundWaves at the Gaylord Opryland Hotel.
+Driving to Nashville from the GTA was definitely worth it for this trip!

 Kalahari Resorts – Sandusky, Ohio